1. What time is my graduation? What Day is it on?

 Office Hours: Our office hours change over the course of the year.
 Please check Office Hours on our home page before making your visit.

 If you should lose or damage your diploma please click here for information on obtaining a replacement.
-The current fee for replacing a diploma is $80.00 (this includes GST & PST).
+The current fee for replacing a diploma is $150.00 (this includes taxes and shipping).